1. It’s deadly air pollution.

 2. It’s more than “who sets fire”.

-We hear a lot that the haze is caused by big companies who burn the forest to satisfy their greed and all we need to do to stop the haze is punish them… Well, it’s not that simple.
+We hear a lot that the haze is caused by big companies who burn the forest to satisfy their greed and all that’s needed to stop the haze is punish them… Well, it’s not that simple.

 Large-scale fires in Southeast Asia have been around since the 1970s.
 And you might be surprised to find that catching those who set the fires does not prevent the fires from happening again.
 The real issue is that vast forests are cleared to make way for plantations to grow palm oil and paper in Indonesia and Malaysia.